naveen3830/LISA/README.md

 Feel free to contribute by submitting pull requests or reporting issues.

 ## 📜 License
-This project is licensed under the terms specified in the `LICENSE` file.
+This project is licensed under the terms specified in the `Apache License` file.